 When it comes to giving someone legal authority, a POA isn’t a one-size-fits-all document.
 The type you need depends on the purpose and scope of the authority you’re granting.
-The UAE recognizes several distinct types, each for a specific purpose.
+The UAE recognizes several distinct types of PoA, each for a specific purpose.

 General Power of Attorney (POA):